silviucpp/erlpool/README.md

 Arguments:

 - `size` : the pool size (how many workers are created and added in the supervisor)
+- `group`: used to group multiple pools in a group.
+For example you have two different apps that are using erlpool and you want to restart/delete the pools for app1.
+Using groups you can delete/restart all pools for a certain application.
 - `smart_mfa` : Defines the function call used to start the child process.
 It must be a module-function-arguments tuple `{M,F,A}` used as `apply(M,F,A)`
 - `supervisor_period` : the supervisor restart period in seconds (default to 1)
 - `supervisor_intensity` : the supervisor restart intensity (defaults to 100)